The ABH FRC was validated in a Northern California Kaiser Permanente database of over 94,000 women14 and with a cohort of men over 5800 men15.

-This model uses several easily ascertained items plus bone mineral density (BMD) to calculate 10-year absolute fracture risk.
+The American Bone Health Fracture Risk Calculator (ABH FRC) uses several easily ascertained risk factors plus bone mineral density (BMD) to calculate 10-year absolute fracture risk.
 The model begins by assigning the average fracture rate based on the patient’s age.
-These population rates come from a publication that used US hospital discharge data for 2006.
-1The model calculates differences between the patient and the reference population in several clinical risk factors including bone mineral density (BMD).
+These population rates come from a publication that used US hospital discharge data for 2006.1 The model calculates differences between the individual and the reference population in several clinical risk factors including bone mineral density (BMD).
 Each risk factor’s relative risk is used to modify the expected fracture rate.
-The risk factors and relative risks have been closely aligned to those used in FRAX™ 2.
+The risk factors and relative risks are closely aligned to those used in FRAX™ 2.

 The ABH FRC model and FRAX™ model use the same input variables, the same base fracture rates, and the same relative risks (multipliers).2 Both can be applied to men and 4 different ethnicities.
-Both output the 10-year risk of hip and any one of 4 fractures (hip, wrist, humerus, clinical spine).
-One major difference is that the ABH model provides a graphic display of risk, comparing it to the expected risk, and categorizing it as low, medium, or high.
-A second difference is the FRAX™ model performs more adjustments for interactions between variables.
-Thus, users of these models should get very similar but not identical results.
+Both produce results of the 10-year risk of hip and any one of 4 fractures (hip, wrist, humerus, clinically identified spine).
+One major difference is that the ABH FRC provides a graphic display of risk, comparing it to the expected risk, and categorizes it as low, moderate, or high.
+This is beneficial as a shared decision-making tool for patients and their health care providers.

-The ABH and FRAX™ models provide 10-year absolute fracture risk for a hip fracture and for any one of 4 fractures (hip, spine, humerus, or wrist).
+The ABH FRC and FRAX™ models provide 10-year absolute fracture risk for a hip fracture and for any one of 4 fractures (hip, spine, humerus, or wrist).
 The mix of fractures changes with age: at 45-49 years, hip fractures constitute only 7% but increase to 50% at 75 years.7 In contrast, the proportion of wrist fractures decreases with age, from 60% among the younger group to 26% among the older.

-Both the ABH and FRAX™ models aim to keep the model data entry simple and in an easily understood format.
+Both the ABH FRC and FRAX™ models aim to keep the model data entry simple and in an easily understood format.
 Both use risk factors whose individual contributions to fracture risk have been estimated in large epidemiologic studies using multivariable models; the risk factors are the same as those used in cost-effectiveness analyses.5

 Models could promote awareness of the need for treatment among overlooked women in their 60s who have a number of risk factors but no clinically apparent osteoporosis (i.e. T-score not <-2.5).
 Fracture models appear to have the greatest value in solving the common clinical conundrum of low bone density (osteopenia) in healthy, early postmenopausal women.
 Giving a patient her absolute risk and discussing risk reduction expected from treatment in an easily understandable context enriches the quality and accuracy of information both health care providers and patients use for making decisions.